Vice President of Community Relations

-Mike Flood joined the staff on July 1, 1997.
+Mike Flood originally joined the staff on July 1, 1997.
 Flood served as Community Outreach Director for Football Northwest prior to joining the Seahawks.
-He helped spearhead the state-wide campaign that resulted in the passage of Referendum 48 to build the new football/soccer stadium and exhibition complex.
+He helped spearhead the statewide campaign that resulted in the passage of Referendum 48 to build the new football/soccer stadium and exhibition complex.
+In 2011, Flood was a one of 10 finalists for the NFL’s Salute to Service Award presented to individuals for their efforts to honor and support members of the military community.

 He and his wife Marty, have a son, Dan, and a daughter, Shannon.